Connecting to a Remote Database

 Below is an example for setting the

-$SERVER: The server name or IP address of the database server
+[SERVER]: The hostname or IP address of the database server.

-$PORT: The port that the database is listening on
+[PORT]: The port that the database is listening on.
+The default port for PostgreSQL is

-$DATABASE: The database to use for the Chainlink node
+[DATABASE]: The name of the database to use for the Chainlink node.